gray rectangle with angle

 Claiming significant expenses uncommon for a single-truck owner-operator may raise red flags and trigger an IRS audit.
 Typically, the IRS has up to three years to request an audit for any deductions or taxable income reported on your tax return.
 It’s advisable to retain your records for at least that duration in case needed.

-If the IRS audits your return, that doesn’t mean your CPA made a mistake.
+If the IRS audits your return, that doesn’t mean your accountant made a mistake.
 The IRS randomly selects some returns to determine compliance with tax rules.
 Most auditing of the self-employed involves verifying expenses.
 Contact the person who prepared your return if you receive an audit notice.

 phone and laptop preview of Truckstop Load Baord